In the ‘Ibiza of the Alps,’ ski season is on but apres-ski is canceled

 “Forecasts for winter are difficult,” Ennemoser said.
 But “the summer of 2020 showed us that people’s longing for the mountains is unbroken.”

 Bernhard Zangerl, the owner of popular Tyrol bar Kuhstall, hopes so.
 Zangerl says his business lost about 30 percent of its typical income last ski season because of the pandemic, and he expects a 50 percent loss this season with the new regulations in place.
-He’s planning to keep Kuhstall closed until the ski season begins in November and then reopen with reduced hours, closing by a much earlier 10 p.m.
+He’s planning to keep Kuhstall closed until the ski season begins in November and then reopen with reduced hours, closing by a much earlier 10 p.m., as currently required in Tyrol.

 “With covid, tourism will suffer the most under the effects of virus," Zangerl said.
 “We can only hope that there will be a vaccine soon so we can get back to our regular life.
 Otherwise, these are dark times for the worldwide tourism.”